 Click on “Paint Selection Border” (inside, 3px) from the selection menu to create a white border.

-The image was erased a bit with an eraser, then the filter “Gaussian Blur” was applied and adjusted with a “fingertip” brush.
+Parts of the image has been erased a bit with an eraser, then the filter “Gaussian Blur” was applied and adjusted with a “smudge” brush.

 Return to the white ripple layer and apply the filter “Gaussian Blur”.